cits5501/cits5501.github.io/src/faq.md

   and ability.
-- Unless serious problems with the specification are identified, no further revision of the specification will be published -- students should instead make sure to check the forum for subsequent corrections or clarifications (if any).
+- Unless serious problems with the specification are identified, no further revision of the specification will be published -- students should instead make sure to check the {{helpforum}} forum for subsequent corrections or clarifications (if any).

 </div>